awsdocs/aws-kms-developer-guide/doc_source/tagging-keys.md

 ## Managing CMK Tags \(Console\)<a name="manage-tags"></a>

 You can add, edit, and delete tags for your customer managed CMKs in the AWS Management Console\.
 You can add tags to a CMK when you [create it](create-keys.md) and edit them at any time\.
 You cannot edit the tags of CMKs that are pending deletion\.
-For more information, see [Editing Keys](editing-keys.md)\.
+For more information, see [Creating Keys](create-keys.md) and [Editing Keys](editing-keys.md)\.

+**To add, edit, or delete a tag for an existing CMK**

 1. Sign in to the AWS Management Console and open the AWS Key Management Service \(AWS KMS\) console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.